Spring Garden Revival

 Understanding Leaf Accumulation Impact on Marblehead's Glacial Till Soils & Lawn Health

 Marblehead’s landscape is shaped by glacial till soils, sandy outwash, rocky shallow areas, and pockets of marine clay, as detailed in the USDA Web Soil Survey.
-When leaves accumulate for more than 2-3 weeks, they can suffocate turfgrass by blocking sunlight and trapping moisture, especially on poorly-drained glacial till or compacted urban soils.
+When leaves accumulate for more than 2-3 weeks, turfgrass can suffocate due to blocked sunlight and reduced air exchange, especially in poorly-drained glacial till or compacted urban soils.
 This creates anaerobic conditions that foster fungal diseases such as snow mold, a common issue in Massachusetts lawns.
-Lawns in shaded or low-lying areas are particularly vulnerable to rapid damage.
-However, retaining leaves in naturalized beds, wooded buffer zones, or conservation areas can benefit soil health and wildlife.
-For light leaf coverage on well-drained soils, mulch-mowing is effective, but heavy accumulations or areas with poor drainage require prompt removal to protect lawn vitality.
-For further guidance, consult UMass Extension Turf Program.
+While light leaf coverage can be mulch-mowed on well-drained soils, heavy accumulation or shaded, damp areas require prompt removal to prevent damage.
+In naturalized beds, wooded buffer zones, or conservation areas, retaining some leaf litter supports soil health and wildlife habitat.
+For tailored lawn care advice, consult UMass Extension Turf Program.

 Marblehead Conservation Commission Guidelines for Leaf Disposal Near Protected Areas

 The Marblehead Conservation Commission enforces the Massachusetts Wetlands Protection Act (M.G.L. c.
-131, § 40), which requires careful management of leaf disposal within 25-50 feet of streams, rivers, ponds, wetlands, and vernal pools.
-In these buffer zones, natural leaf retention is encouraged to support wildlife habitat, including amphibians and overwintering insects, while removal is recommended only from maintained lawns.
-Residents should avoid piling leaves in or near resource areas to prevent nutrient runoff and habitat disruption.
-Coordination with the Massachusetts Division of Fisheries and Wildlife is advised for properties adjacent to sensitive habitats.
-For site-specific questions, contact the Conservation Commission.
-Marblehead Conservation Commission
+131, § 40), which requires careful management of leaves within 25-50 feet of streams, rivers, ponds, wetlands, and vernal pools.
+In these buffer zones, natural leaf retention is encouraged to protect wildlife habitat and maintain ecological balance, while removal is recommended only from maintained lawns or where leaves threaten to smother native vegetation.
+Leaf litter provides essential cover for amphibians and overwintering insects, supporting local biodiversity.
+Residents are urged to coordinate with the Massachusetts Division of Fisheries and Wildlife for best practices and to avoid disrupting sensitive habitats.

 7 Widger Road, Marblehead, MA 01945